Marmi Maximum: beauty and flexibility for unique customised design

 Offering a vast range of submultiples, Fiandre Architectural Surfaces’s Maximum catalogue permits great versatility for all applications and specific requirements, significantly reducing the need for gaps in the continuity of design.

 As we have seen, Maximum’s light weight makes it perfect for coverings surfaces of all kinds.
-This is a particularly important consideration in the case of the marble effect
+This is a particularly important consideration in the case of the marble effect, for which Fiandre Architectural Surfaces proposes a vast range of colours and effects.

 But beyond its considerable size, other factors also emerge, such as radiance, elegant details and refined veining.